splorp/tersus/readme.txt

 -----------------------------------------------------------

-+ HTML5
++ HTML5 compliant
-+ Reset and base stylesheets provide a clean start
++ CSS that has been reset and built from the ground up
-+ Non-semantic, presentational classes have been removed
++ Non-semantic, presentational markup has been dispatched
-+ This damn code will validate, even if it kills us
++ A selection of style “flavours” and theme options
++ Clean, valid, and awesome

 -----------------------------------------------------------